ved-sharma-2411/Valorant-TriggerBot/README.md

 ## How to Use 🛠️

-1. Download and install the application.
+1. Download the latest release 👉 (check the "Releases" section on the right side and grab it like loot in a spike rush!). 📦⬇️
 2. Launch Valorant and run the TriggerBot.
 3. Hold an angle, relax, and let the bot do the shooting.
 4. (Optional) Brag to your friends about your “insane” reaction time. 😎